 WASHINGTON STATE DEPARTMENT OF ECOLOGY

-Federal law requires EPA to designate areas of states as attainment, nonattainment, or unclassifiable after setting a new or revised air quality standard.
-A designation of "attainment" means an area meets the annual and 24-hour standards.
-"Nonattainment" means an area violates one or both standards and the state must develop a plan to bring the area into attainment with both the annual and the 24-hour standards.
-"Unclassifiable" means an area cannot be designated as either attainment or nonattainment because no monitoring data are available.
+Federal law requires EPA to designate areas of states as attainment, nonattainment, or unclassifiable for the eight-hour ozone standard this year.
+A designation of "attainment" means an area has met the eight-hour ozone standard during the three-year period 1997-1999.
+"Nonattainment" means an area has violated the standard during that time period, and the state must develop a plan to bring the area into attainment with the standard.
+"Unclassifiable" means an area cannot be designated as either attainment or nonattainment because no monitoring data is available.

-Washington is considering recommending that all areas of the state, except Yakima County, be designated "attainment/unclassifiable" based on 2000-2002 data.
-With the exception of Yakima, all areas of Washington either have not violated the annual or 24-hour standards or are not monitored.
+Washington is again recommending that all areas of the state, except for tribal lands, be designated "attainment/unclassifiable."
+The state is considering this recommendation because all areas of Washington either meet the eight-hour standard, or are not monitored.
 The state would not be required to take any further actions if all areas are designated attainment/unclassifiable.

-EPA will evaluate the state recommendation and monitoring records to determine the appropriate designation.
-EPA plans to publish the designations in the Federal Register in December 2004.
+EPA will evaluate the state recommendation and the monitoring records to determine the appropriate designation.

-The Department of Ecology will hold a public hearing to receive comments on its recommendation to designate all areas of Washington (except for Yakima County) as attainment/unclassifiable for PM2.5 standards.
+The Department of Ecology will hold a public hearing to receive comments on the recommendation to designate all areas of Washington as attainment/unclassifiable for the eight-hour ozone standard.
 The hearing is scheduled as follows: